Table of Contents[Hide][Show]

 - O. HDD SCAN: Scans your iPod’s hard drive.
 The HDD scan is a great way to see if you have a healthy iPod hard drive.
 This test will take a few minutes, so be patient.

-- P. RUN IN: This tests your iPod’s chipsets continuously.
+- P. RUN IN: This tests the iPod’s chipsets continuously.

 NERD NOTE: If you run the HDD SCAN hard drive Diagnostic Test, make sure you have your iPod connected to a power source.
 This test requires a lot of power will drain your battery in a matter of minutes.

-If your iPod passes the diagnostic tests, then you should see a screen like the one below.
+If your iPod passes these iPod diagnostic tests, then you should see a screen like the one below.
 If it fails the tests, then you might need the help of a repair professional.
 Skip to the bottom of this article for some recommendations.

 To get your iPod out of Diagnostic Mode, you will have to restart it again.